Thirteen moves that may help you optimize your 2022 return and set up for 2023.

 You can’t deduct the interest on funds you borrow to pay taxes—but you can deduct the interest if you’re borrowing to invest, to the extent of investment income.
 So you might want to borrow to invest, and deduct the interest paid on those borrowings, meanwhile using cash from other sources to pay your taxes.

-If you don’t want to borrow, review your holdings: If your portfolio had both gains and losses, consider selling those holdings that produced no net capital gains, and using the proceeds to pay the taxes due.
+If you don’t want to borrow, review your holdings: If your portfolio has both unrealized gains and losses, consider selling holdings that would produce no net capital gains and using the proceeds to pay the taxes due.

 7. Maximize contributions to all kinds of tax-deferred accounts.

 In addition, if you’ll have a bonus (or other performance-based compensation) to set aside in a deferred compensation account, you may have only until June 30 to do so.
-Check with your employer to confirm the deadlines to make elections and to identify the maximum that might be deferred under its deferred compensation plan and then based on your cash flow needs now and in the future, you can decide what might be the appropriate amount for you to defer.
+Check with your employer to confirm your deadlines to make elections and to identify the maximum you might defer under the plan.
+Then, based on your cash flow needs now and in the future, you can decide what might be the appropriate amount for you to defer.

 8. Think about required minimum distributions (RMDs) and qualified charitable distributions (QCDs).

-RMDs don’t have to be taken until December 31 (unless you turned 72 in 2021 and did not take them by December 31, in which case they must be taken by April 1, 2022).
+RMDs don’t have to be taken until December 31.
+However, if you turned 72 in 2022 and did not take your first RMD by December 31, then you must do so by April 1, 2023.

-Before you take your RMDs this year, decide whether you’d want instead to make a QCD of up to $100,000 to a public charity, in place of all or part of your RMDs.
-Unlike an RMD, the QCD amount is excluded from your gross taxable income.
+But before taking your RMD this year, decide whether you want to make a QCD of up to $100,000 to a public charity.
+A QCD counts toward the RMD amount.
+(Starting this year, taxpayers can contribute $50,000 of a QCD to charitable remainder trusts or charitable annuities.)
+And unlike the rest of an RMD, the QCD amount is excluded from your gross income.

-However, note: You can’t claim this QCD as an income tax charitable deduction.
-Also, the QCD cannot be made to a donor-advised fund (DAF) or a private foundation (operating or non-operating).
+But please note: You can’t claim a QCD as an income tax charitable deduction.
+Also, the QCD cannot be made to a donor-advised fund (DAF) or any kind of private foundation.

 9. Fund charitable gifts with appreciated stock.

 That said, beware: Make sure you’ve held the donated stock, unhedged, for more than one year.
+(In rare cases, the holding period may be even longer when securities were received in connection with services performed as a partner for certain profits interests.)
 Also be sure the financial firm holding your shares donates the correct lot, and if that lot has ever been transferred from another firm, that the basis and holding period information is reported correctly from one firm to the other.

 10. Review your quarterly estimated payments.

-Also: It may be easier to switch where trusts that you’ve created are sited, so don’t forget to review those as well.
+Also, it may be easier to switch where trusts that you’ve created are sited for tax purposes (which often differs from where it is sited for trust law purposes), so don’t forget to review those as well.

 And while you’re reviewing your portfolio with an eye to harvesting losses, be sure to evaluate the tax efficiency of your holdings across all of your family’s accounts.